 Peer Review Process

 All manuscripts will be assigned to at least two qualified reviewers through 5 steps.
 Decisions will be made as rapidly as possible.
 On receiving an article, the Editorial office will Pre-Screen your manuscript in 1 week.
-The officer will check whether the manuscript is valid and language is fluent and necessary factors are all included.
-Following is a formal review process accomplished by other official reviewers.
+The editorial staffs will check whether the manuscript is valid, its language is fluent, and all necessary factors are all included.
+What follows is a formal and blind peer-review process.
 It is decided by Editor-in-Chief or one of the Associate Editor whether your manuscript is accepted or not.

 Conditions of Acceptance